 Provides help with home safety and accessibility determination and projects.
 Projects may include grab bars, handrails, bathroom renovations, ramps and stair glides.
 Projects are cost shared and may require a co-pay.
 Call 724-496-1558

-is a monthly section of the Beaver County Senior News.
-The Senior News is sponsored by the Beaver County Office on Aging, featuring articles and information about senior programs.
-Click on wwwpittsburghseniornews.com to read an e-version.
+Keen-Age News is a monthly section of the Beaver County Senior News, sponsored by the Beaver County Office on Aging.
+It features articles and information about senior programs.
+It is available at locations throughout the county.
+Visit www.pittsburghseniornews.com to read an e-version.